On the breakdown of space-time in general relativity: Canonical quantization of dimensional GR via canonical constraint formalism

 As demonstrated above, while there is loss of covariance in the full GR actions with the application of the Dirac constraint formalism, however this symmetry is restored in the weak limit of these actions.
 Linearized GR actions are derived by expanding the field metric tensor around the flat metric as follows,

 where $h^{\mu\nu}=h^{\nu\mu}$, $\eta^{\mu\nu}$ is the flat metric ($\eta^{\mu\nu}=diag(+++...-)$ and $\phi^{\mu\nu}$ is the perturbation around this metric.

-In [16-18], the constraints derived for linear (weak-field) 1EH action and HGR action are shown to be different from those derived from the full theory action, though the path integral is shown to be covariant as a result.
+In [16-18], the constraints derived for linear (weak-field) 1EH action and HGR action are shown to be different from those derived from their respective full theory actions, though the path integral is covariant as a result.
 This restoration of covariance in the weak field limit of GR is a key part of our proof, which relies on the EFT framework besides conventional QFT.
 Here, an EFT framework provides us with the distinction of the weak field limit (or linear gravity) associated with a lower energy scale as compared to the strong field limit which is associated at the higher energy scale.
 With this finding, we therefore explicitly show for the first time that GR is actually an EFT (using canonical quantization results for GR in both its weak and strong limits).
-The EFT framework complements conventional QFT, whereby the distinction between weak and strong limits of fields as degrees of freedom are made via their evolution with respect to energy scales as elements that we draw upon as part of our proof.
+Using the EFT framework complements conventional QFT, whereby the distinction between weak and strong limits of fields as degrees of freedom are made via their evolution with respect to energy scales as elements that we draw upon as part of our proof.
 Hence, the recovery of covariance in the weak limit of the metric tensor is an important finding, whereby covariance symmetry is restored and field path integral quantization is indeed then made possible.
 This finding is another indication that the loss of manifest covariance in the full GR actions is not an artifact due to the Dirac constraint quantization procedure.
-Moreover, this result also highlights how our finding is different from and contrasts completely from, for example, the proposal of QG via the asymptotic safety scenario/program for QG by Weinberg et al. [19], where GR is assumed to hold across all energy scales.
+Moreover, this result also highlights how our finding is different from and contrasts completely from, for example, the asymptotic safety scenario/program as a theory of QG by Weinberg et al. [19], assumes GR to be valid across all energy scales.
 In this scenario, asymptotic safety therefore implies, \textit{a priori} that the gravitational coupling has an ultraviolet (UV) fixed point or the theory is UV safe (which means the $\beta$-function of the coupling vanishes in the high energy limit).
 Our findings, in contrast, indicate that the gravitational coupling encounters a singularity in the strong field limit (high energy limit) at a certain energy scale, indicating that GR is actually an EFT, with the loss of manifest covariance in the high energy limit as an indication of the limitations of this theory.

 Interestingly, the canonical structures for the $d=2$ for 1EH and HGR actions are different from the $d>2$ dimensions as found in [20-22].
 As shown in these studies, the $d=2$ case displays unique properties including the presence of an addtional $SO(2,1)$ symmetry in the Hamiltonian.
 This leads to a considerably different behaviour from $d>2$ GR as the constraints (including symmetries) themselves render the theory without any independent degrees of freedom.
 Given the focus on dynamical GR in our work, we aim to address issues of quantization of $d=2$ case in a future work [33].
 However, there is no loss of generalization of our present findings in not considering this case, as this is a special case which has no bearing on physical implications or applications of GR, given its non-dynamical nature.